snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

 To authenticate and sync content from GitHub:<br>

 1. **Authentication type** <br>
-Choose the ‘Basic’ option
+Choose the "Basic" option

 2. **Personal Access Token (PAT)** <br>
 Use your personal access token in place of a password.
-The repositories available for indexing will depend on the access granted by your token.
+The repositories available for indexing depends on the access granted by your token.

 ## Custom Setup